thibaud-c/Graz_402.424/lab_06/README.md

 ## 🌆 Assign Population Points to Buildings

-To assign population points to buildings, we will use the `ST_Intersects` function to find which population points fall within the boundaries of buildings.
-We will also handle cases where population points are not assigned to any building by finding the nearest building.<br>
+To assign population points to buildings, we will use the `ST_Within` function to find which population points fall within the boundaries of buildings.
+We will also handle cases where population points are not assigned to any building by finding the nearest building.<br><br>

 The approach could include the following steps:
 - Create a new column in the population table to store building IDs.
 - Update the population table with building IDs based on spatial intersection.